-- 1. Providers of hosting services and providers of interpersonal communications services shall transmit, by three months from the date referred to in Article 3(4), to the Coordinating Authority of establishment a report specifying including the following: - (a) the premise for the risk assessment pursuant to Article 3(2), the process and the results of the risk assessment conducted or updated pursuant to Article 3, including the assessment of any potential remaining risk referred to in Article 3(5); - (b) any mitigation measures taken pursuant to Article 4 and, where applicable, Article 5a, and the results thereof including the effectiveness of these measures and how they comply with the requirements of Article 4(2), and in case of age assessment and verification measures, how they comply with the requirements of Article 4 (3); - (ba) any other mitigation measures implemented before carrying out the risk assessment and, when available, complementary informations about the effectiveness of these measures;

-- (c) where potential remaining risk as referred to in Article 3(5) is identified, any available information relevant for identifying as precisely as possible the parts or components of the service, or the specific users or groups or types of users, in respect of which the potential remaining risk arises; - (ca) a self-assessment against the criteria established for the categorisation of risks of the service or the parts or components of the service, following the template established in accordance with Article 5(2a); - (d) whether the provider requests to the Coordinating Authority of establishment the authorisation to display the sign of reduced risk as referred to in Article 5b.
+- 1. Providers of hosting services and providers of interpersonal communications services shall transmit, by three months from the date referred to in Article 3(4), to the Coordinating Authority of establishment a report specifying including the following: - (a) the premise for the risk assessment pursuant to Article 3(2), the process and the results of the risk assessment conducted or updated pursuant to Article 3, including the assessment of any potential remaining risk referred to in Article 3(5); - (b) any mitigation measures taken pursuant to Article 4 and, where applicable, Article 27(2), and an assessment thereof including the effectiveness of those measures and how they comply with the requirements of Article 4(2), and, in case of age assessment and verification measures, how they comply with the requirements of Article 4(3); - (ba) any other mitigation measures implemented before carrying out the risk assessment and, when available, complementary informations about the effectiveness of those measures; - (c) where potential remaining risk as referred to in Article 3(5) is identified, any available information relevant for identifying, as precisely as possible, the parts or components of the service, or the specific users or groups or types of users, in respect of which the potential remaining risk arises; - (ca) a self-assessment against the criteria established for the categorisation of risks of the service or the parts or components of the service, following the template established in accordance with Article 5(2a).

-This report shall include available statistical information to support and illustrate the development and effectiveness of mitigation measures.
+The report shall include available statistical information to support and illustrate the development and effectiveness of mitigation measures.

-Providers of hosting services and providers of interpersonal communications services may notify in this report whether there is evidence of the service or parts or components of the service being used for the purpose of online child sexual abuse that might require the issuing of a detection order in accordance with Article 7(4).
+Providers of hosting services and providers of interpersonal communications services may indicate in the report whether there is evidence of the service or parts or components of the service being used for the purpose of online child sexual abuse that might require the issuing of a detection order in accordance with Article 7(4).

-2. Within three months after receiving the report, the Coordinating Authority of establishment shall assess it and determine, on that basis and taking into account any other relevant information available to it, whether the risk assessment has been diligently carried out or updated and the mitigation measures have been taken in accordance with the requirements of Articles 3 and 4 and evaluate the level of the remaining risk.
+2. Within three months after receiving the report, the Coordinating Authority of establishment shall assess it and determine, on that basis and taking into account any other relevant information available to it, whether the risk assessment has been diligently carried out or updated and the mitigation measures have been taken in accordance with the requirements of Articles 3 and 4, and evaluate the remaining risk.

-Based on the evaluation of the level of the remaining risk and taking into account the self-assessment carried out by the providers of hosting services and providers of interpersonal communications services against the criteria established for the categorisation of risks, the Coordinating Authority of establishment shall determine the risk category allocated to the service or the parts or components of the service, following the methodology and criteria established in accordance with Article 5(2a).
+Based on the evaluation of the remaining risk and taking into account the self-assessment carried out by the providers of hosting services and providers of interpersonal communications services against the criteria established for the categorisation of risks, the Coordinating Authority of establishment shall determine the risk category allocated to the service or the parts or components of the service, following the methodology and criteria established in accordance with Article 5(2a).